didacflorensa/CancerRegistryPlatform/README.md

 This repository contains all the code, scripts and services, such as the front-end and back-end, to deploy the cancer web platform.

 * CancerRegistry-WebPlatform: This folder contains the scripts to deploy the API and the RShiny service (front-end views).
 The API was implemented by NodeJS.
-The RShiny platform is based on R language.
+The RShiny platform is based on the R language.

-* CancerRegistryDatabase: This folder contains the scripts to create and deploy database.
+* CancerRegistryDatabase: This folder contains the scripts to create and deploy the database.
 It is a non-relational database based on MongoDB.
+This directory also includes a script to import the data from a CSV file.

 ## Deployment